miketheraptor/Trespasser-Mod-Manager/README.md

 3. Copy and paste the tp_mod.ini file from the /doc/ folder to the installation folder (same folder as Trespasser exe file)
 4. Create a new folder in the installation folder (same folder as Trespasser exe file) for store your mods.
 The folder can be named anything, but the default for Trespasser CE is /FMs/
 5. Edit the tp_mod.ini folder and remove the ";" from the line `;FMPath=FMs`.
 FMs refers to your mods folder and it can be changed if you used a different name.
 Example: `FMPath=mods`.
-6. Copy and paste the trespasser_dx9.ini or trespasser_dx9-hq.ini for the /doc/configs/ folder to the installation folder (same folder as Trespasser exe file).
+6. Copy and paste the trespasser_dx9.ini or trespasser_dx9-hq.ini from the /doc/configs/ folder to the installation folder (same folder as Trespasser exe file).
 This file controls some Trespasser CE settings.
 The hq file has higher graphics settings but can be less stable.

 ## Installation
 1. Check [releases](https://github.com/miketheraptor/Trespasser-Mod-Manager/releases) for the latest version of Trespasser Mod Manager and download it.